 Serve however you like…make a sandwich, serve on a bed of leafy greens or scoop up with crackers or sliced vegetables like cucumbers, bell peppers, celery sticks, etc.

-Store leftovers in an air-tight container in the fridge for up to a week.
+Store leftovers in an airtight container in the fridge for up to 5 – 6 days.

 If you find your hummus is a bit thick, thin it out with a tablespoon or two of water.
 This will make for a perfect consistency to use as a binder without being overly thick and/or drying as well.